FinalFrontierPlus/CvGameCoreDLL/README.txt

 "Final Frontier" is a scenario created by Jon Shafer for Civilization IV:
 Beyond the Sword when he was employed by Firaxis Games.

-"Final Frontier Plus" is an unofficial modification built
+"Final Frontier Plus" is an unofficial modification built by TC01 and God-Emperor, among other contributors (Please see the CREDITS.txt file in the main repo).

 None of the above parties are liable for any damages caused by any part of Final Frontier Plus.